deekson/deekson.github.io/README.md

-# deekson.github.io
+# Eyram's Personal Website

 A brief introduction to Eyram and his journey at MEST.

 ### Getting Started

-This website is just an assignment meant for us to learn more about git and github.
+This website is just an assignment meant for me to learn more about git and github.
 This site contains 3 pages and some media files.

 ### Contributing to the site